 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Update: A whistleblower has come forward with disturbing photographs and video footage that apparently reveal dying puppies and injured, sick dogs at a kennel reportedly owned by Dallas Seavey, the four-time Iditarod champion who was recently implicated in a dog-doping scandal.
+After the 2017 race, a whistleblower came forward with disturbing photographs and video footage that reveal apparently dying puppies and injured, sick dogs at a kennel reportedly owned by Dallas Seavey, the four-time Iditarod champion who was implicated in a dog-doping scandal last year.
 According to the whistleblower, operators at the Willow, Alaska, kennel allowed severely injured and ailing dogs to suffer—sometimes fatally—without veterinary care.
-The whistleblower reported finding a litter of seven newborn puppies who had died within the past month without having received any veterinary intervention.
-Many other dogs reportedly suffered from bloody diarrhea and vomiting or had sustained puncture and bite wounds and torn ears.
-The whistleblower reported that handlers allegedly picked up dogs by their throats and threw them in order to "punish" them for fighting or not obeying commands.

 This follows a veteran musher's revelation that she believes that some trainers—including those at Seavey's kennels—have killed "hundreds on top of hundreds or more dogs" because they were deemed slow or otherwise unfit for races.
 She wrote, "Sadly, this has been going on in the family 'dynasty' for decades."